leonardehrenfried/python-sdk/README.rst

 Examples
 --------

-Receive data for 10 seconds from a private device of your WunderBar (you can obtain your device IDs e.g. from your `relayr Dashboard`_):
+Receive data stream for 10 seconds, from one of your WunderBar sensors (device).
+In the example below the device does not have to be a public one in order to be used.
+You can obtain your device IDs e.g. from the `relayr Dashboard`:

 .. code-block:: python